 Many different types of illness and injury can cause joint pain.
 The underlying condition that causes it can be mild or severe, acute or chronic.
 If joint pain is mild, isn’t accompanied by other symptoms, and persists for less than three days, then home treatment may be all you need.
-Commonly recommended home treatments for joint pain include
+Commonly recommended home treatments for joint pain included.

 - Applying heat and/or ice, warm baths

 - Over-the-counter pain relievers such as acetaminophen (like Tylenol) or non-steroidal anti-inflammatory drugs (NSAIDs, such as Advil or Aleve)

 - Topical pain relievers (either natural or pharmaceutical)

 When to Consult a Doctor About Joint Pain

 If joint pain is persistent or appears with other symptoms, you may want to consult with your doctor.
 It’s a good idea to check in with your primary care provider if

 - The pain lasts for more than two days

 - Multiple joints are affected